THE IFOULD/IFOLD FAMILY OF STEEP

 Flora Edith had died in 1977 in the Petersfield district.
 Fred continued at Rose Cottage after his wife’s death, until it became too difficult for him to cope alone.
 He then moved to Steep Almshouses and later into a care home.
 Fred died in the Petersfield district in 1989 aged about 82 years.

 After almost 150 years, Rose Cottage ceased to be the Ifould family house in Steep.
 It was sold.

-Rose Cottage had once been a small three roomed, single storey thatched dwelling, built on the wastes of Steep common around the middle of the nineteenth century.
+Rose Cottage had once been a small three roomed, single storey thatched dwelling, built on the wastes of Steep common perhaps around the start of the nineteenth century.
 The thatch had been replaced by a corrugated metal roof in the twentieth century.
-After its sale in 1990s, the house was considerably extended by the new occupant, who has since moved on.
+After its sale around 1990 the house was considerably extended by the new occupant, who has since moved on.
 The present house now bears little resemblance to the original old dwelling.

 The wider members of the Ifould family:

 James Ifould, born about 1823, the eldest son of Richard Ifould of Steep, had at least six children who were baptised at Steep church: James Edward bapt.
 1846, William bapt.
 1849, Emily bapt.
 1852, George bapt.
 1855, John bapt.
 1858, and Thomas Frank bapt.
 1860.
 During the later nineteenth century, various members of James’s family and their descendants moved to live in the Chichester district of West Sussex and also further afield.
 A present day family member has undertaken extensive research into these family members.

 James Edward Ifould born about 1846 – a Colourful Character